bababa100/Project-2/README.md

 Becuase of time limits, I had to keep adjusting the user stories and to what was more feasable.
 My earlier ambitions for the project are documented in the "Future Goals" section

 Stretch Goals
-Was able to use EJS partials to call for data (<% %>)for some of the files rendering views.
+Was able to use EJS partials to call for data (<% %>)for some of the files rendering information for the views such as.

-Components -

 Time Frames -